lukeCrabtree653/DeepLearning-challenge/README.md

   - The target of our model is the IS_SUCCESSFUL column
   - The features of our model are APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, and ASK_AMT columns.
   - The EIN and NAME columns should be removed.
   I started with 111 neurons, 3 layers and used 2 diferent activations (relu and sigmoid).
 I was not able to achieve the goal of 75% and was around 72% accuracy.
 I tried changing the amount of neurons and layers but still could not reach 75%.
+Overall I feel the model is adequate but would love to get the accuarcy in the high 70s.
+My recomendation would be to take away some of the columns that seem the least impactful.
+I would recomend this because with less factors I believe the accuracy would go up which is the goal.